-Directions: Using the digits 1 to 7 at most one time each, place a digit in each box to create an inequality that match the solution of the inequality on the number line.
-Source: Jay Sydow
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make the equations true.
+Source: Michele Dijkstra

 Read More »Grade 7

-Directions: Using the digits 1 to 9 at most one time each, place a digit in each box to make a true statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the inequality true.
 Source: Owen Kaplinsky

 Read More »Comparing Fractions to Decimals

-Directions: Using the digits 1 to 9 at most one time each, place a digit in each box to make a true statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the inequality true.
 Source: Owen Kaplinsky

 Read More »Area of an Obtuse Triangle